-Bahia Pilots is constantly promoting courses such as training in manned models at the Training Center for Maneuvering with Scale Vessels (CMBE) of the Center for Simulation, Research and Maritime Development (SIDMAR), institution responsible for training and qualification of the Practitioners operating in the Canal do Panama.
+Bahia Pilots is constantly promoting courses such as training in manned models at the Training Center for Maneuvering with Scale Vessels (CMBE) of the Center for Simulation, Research and Maritime Development (SIDMAR), institution responsible for training and qualification of the Pilots operating in the Canal do Panama.
 The intention is to improve the technical skills of the professionals so that they can safely maneuver the new generation of container ships of 14,000 TEUs and up to 366m in length.

 In addition PORT REVEL, which would be a training in scale models, provides an experience that could never be obtained in real ships for the simple reason that neither shipowners nor local authorities would allow such risks to be taken.
 Scale models allow the ship’s manipulator to make mistakes.

-The purpose of the ATPR is to enable the practitioner to develop emergency skills to restore the best conditions for maneuverability and governability of the vessel in shallow waters, in specific cases of failures presented by the Footbridge instruments, and to improve the exchange of information with the Commander of the management of these Pilot Exchange (MPX) features, especially in critical situations; and recognize idiomatic, cultural, psychological, and physiological obstacles that impede effective communication and interaction, and improve techniques to overcome them.
+The purpose of the ATPR is to enable the pilots to develop emergency skills to restore the best conditions for maneuverability and governability of the vessel in shallow waters, in specific cases of failures presented by the Footbridge instruments, and to improve the exchange of information with the Commander of the management of these Pilot Exchange (MPX) features, especially in critical situations; and recognize idiomatic, cultural, psychological, and physiological obstacles that impede effective communication and interaction, and improve techniques to overcome them.

-Bahia Pilots invests in the training courses of the Practitioners and with this, the provision of a high level of technical quality service is being fulfilled, guaranteeing the safety of the waterway traffic and the port facilities of the State.
+Bahia Pilots invests in the training courses of the Pilots and with this, the provision of a high level of technical quality service is being fulfilled, guaranteeing the safety of the waterway traffic and the port facilities of the State.